arpancodes/mega-course-recommender/README.md

 ## How can you contribute?
 1. Fork this repo
 2. clone your version of the repo
+3. create a new-branch and switch to it.
-3. Well, you just have to create a <your_username>.md file and add at least 4 courses (paid/free) to it.
+4. Well, you just have to create a <your_username>.md file and add at least 4 courses (paid/free) to it.
 Your file should be in the following format:

 ```
 topic_one : course_title : course_link